-Have GTM Debt Recovery Services Ltd Debt Collectors been contacting you about a debt you have outstanding?
-Do you feel that you will be unable to repay the debt?
-Are you being asked to repay debts and you are not sure if you even owe them?
-Are they threatening court action against you?
-Why not read this article to find out more about dealing with debt collectors!
+Have GTM Debt Recovery Services Ltd Debt Collectors been contacting you about some debt you have outstanding?
+Do you feel that are unable to repay the debt?
+Are they asking you to repay debt and you are confused as to whether you even owe them?
+Are they saying they plan to take court action against you?
+Why not read this article to discover more about dealing with debt collectors!

 Who are GTM Debt Recovery Services Ltd?

 GTM Debt Recovery Services Ltd were incorporated in February 2014 and are based in Manchester.
 They are a debt collection agency.

 George Murphy controls the company and is the sole shareholder.
 He is authorised by Burnley Combined Court Centre as a certificated enforcement agent.